Dhamma Articles And Talks By Subject

 “With their mind well-concentrated, free from disturbance and pliable, knowledge of impermanence arises.
 Craving for and clinging to the arising and passing away of the things of the world is seen with clarity and refined mindfulness.
-They understand the continuity of dukkha within the impermanence of the endless cycle of birth, sickness, aging and death born of ignorance.
+They understand the continuity of dukkha within the impermanence of the endless cycle of birth, sickness, aging, and death born of ignorance.
 (Please see note below regarding my contextual edit here.)

 “With their mind resting in profound concentration free of defilements and resting in purity and equanimity they recognize the endless cycle of dukkha of all beings passing away and reappearing.
-They understand how some are inferior and superior, beautiful and ugly, fortunate and unfortunate depending on their kamma.
+They understand how some are inferior and superior, beautiful and ugly, fortunate and unfortunate depending on their karma.
 They understand that those beings who engaged in unskilful conduct in thought, word, and deed, who reviled the disciplined ones, who held wrong views and acted from wrong views, they would continue confused and deluded views, and continue to suffer.

 “They further understand that those beings who engaged in skillful conduct in thought, word, and deed, who respected the disciplined ones, who held right views and acted from right views, they would develop freedom from confused and deluded views, and end the cycle of birth, death, and rebirth.

 “From the perspective of fully developed Right View they understand the unfolding of impermanence and not-self in accordance with their karma.